huggingface/diffusers/docs/source/en/api/pipelines/i2vgenxl.md

 * It can generate videos of quality that is often on par with [Stable Video Diffusion](../../using-diffusers/svd) (SVD).
 * Unlike SVD, it additionally accepts text prompts as inputs.
 * It can generate higher resolution videos.
-* When using the [`DDIMScheduler`] (which is default for this pipeline), less than 50 steps for inference lead to weird results.
+* When using the [`DDIMScheduler`] (which is default for this pipeline), less than 50 steps for inference leads to bad results.

 ## I2VGenXLPipeline
 [[autodoc]] I2VGenXLPipeline